 If you have been around the blog or podcast you have probably heard me talk about hygge – the danish word that means connected, cozy and content.
 I have read a few books on it and really love this one because it also explores the socio-economic foundations on which hygge is grown from.

-(I like makeup, etc. Here are some of my go-to items)
+(I like clothes and makeup, etc. Here are some of my go-to items)

 I was hesitant to buy this eyeshadow palette because it is a big investment.
 But, I bought it five years ago and wear it almost daily and I’m still not done with it yet!
 A little bit goes a long way.
 And this palette is so flattering on almost all skin types.
 If this palette feels too large, they also make smaller basic ones.